pranav377/orsive/README.md

   </a>
   </p>

-### Todo for now

-1. Improve recommendation algorithm
-2. Handle spam content
-3. Password change option
-4. Moderator vote system with content reporting
-5. Account delete option
-6. Orsive clans (kinda like a group where people can share posts only the members can see)
-7. Setup Testing
-8. Web stories
-9. User Achievements

 ### Small things to know about

 1. If you notice cache problems when using apollo client for infinite scroll, use `useClearApolloCacheOnExit` hook present in `apps\web\hooks\app\useClearApolloCacheOnExit.tsx`